logicmonitor/lm-powershell-module/Documentation/Get-LMDeviceGroupGroup.md

 ```

 ### -Filter
-A filter object to apply when retrieving alerts.
+A filter object to apply when retrieving subgroups.
 This parameter is optional.

 ```yaml